joomengine/jcb-documentation/066-The-new-fields-Area-to-make-things-easier.md

 Not all field types come with built-in validation.
 The **Validate Option** allows you to define a validation rule for any field.

-If the selected field type already supports validation, it’s better to use its native property.
+If the selected field type already supports validation, it's better to use its native property.
 Otherwise, this extra property ensures your data integrity by applying a custom rule.

 ---